-Feeling a certain amount of stress or worry about adapting to COVID-normal is to be expected, but for some children, it may trigger anxiety.
+Feeling a certain amount of stress or worry as we continue to live with COVID-19 in our lives is to be expected, but for some children, it may trigger anxiety.
 As a parent, knowing what to look for and how you can support them will help.

-As life returns to some semblance of normality and we adapt to the new way of things, the COVID-19 pandemic has been and continues to be a stressful time for many people, including children.
+The COVID-19 pandemic has been, and continues to be, a stressful time for many people, including children.

 “Different age groups will have different levels of comprehension about what’s going on, but children of all ages may feel stressed, unsafe and uncertain right now, particularly as the goalposts continue to change,” says Dr Grant Blashki, a GP and Beyond Blue’s lead Clinical Advisor.